pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

 ### Development Workflow

 1. **Define tool name:**
-   - think of tool name
+   - Think of tool name
-   - use kebab-case naming convention as for example "choose-a-name"
+   - Use kebab-case naming convention as for example "choose-a-name"

 2. **Copy and rename the template:**
    ```bash